-One of the best experiences I did this year was travelling to Jordan to visit Petra, one of the world wonders.
+One of the best experiences I have ever done was travelling to Jordan to visit Petra, one of the world wonders.
 People tend to under-estimate the time it takes to visit and explore Petra.
-It’s quite a big place and I spent the entire day exploring nearly every inch of it, and I could have happily come back the next day too!
+It’s quite a big place and I spent the entire day exploring nearly every inch of it, and I could have happily come back the next day too (and it’s better value if you buy a two-day pass).
 There’s more to Petra than just the treasury, there are tonnes to see.
 So if you’re prepared enough then you will be able to make the most out of your time there.
 Here are 8 top tips if you’re visiting Petra in Jordan!

 1. Go early

 When is the best time to visit Petra?
 I would recommend you are at the entrance around 7 am or 8 am.
 This way you will get to explore before the mass crowds come and you will get to enjoy the place with minimal people around.
 Not only will you miss the mass tour buses but also the heat.
 It gets hot in the desert so get up early and make the most out of the day before the sun blares down on you.
 Or you can do what I did and visit in the winter!
 It was snowing only 15km away but it was kind of nice exploring Petra in the cold!